Looking for "best" IVF clinic abroad?

 Donor eggs in Australia – the shortage and the money

 Another problem egg recipients face is time.
-Some couples have been on the waiting list for more than four years without getting close to finding a donor whereas European fertility clinics usually offer a 1-2 months waiting lists and some clinics offer egg donors who are available immediately for fresh cycle.
+Some couples have been on the waiting list for more than four years without getting close to finding a donor whereas European fertility clinics usually offer a 1-2 months waiting lists and some clinics offer egg donors who are available immediately for a fresh cycle.
 Most clinics in Europe have their own egg banks or work with the biggest banks in Europe to provide frozen eggs and sperm at a time that suits patients best.

 Some egg recipients from Australia even reported dishonest practices by donors who demanded more money after they started undergoing their hormonal stimulation or sometimes even 1 week before the visit to the clinic.
 They threatened the women by withdrawing from the deal if they didn’t receive more money.
 There have been donors who pulled out at the last moment – that adds to all the stress that is experienced by the egg recipients.